tim-band/bletchley/doc/introduction.md

 changed, possibly by an attacker.

 In Java, Bletchley provides automatic conversion between annotated Java objects and it's wire encoding.
-Bletchleys takes a ground up approach to this which uses SPKI instead of more popular wire encodings like JSON and XML, because an important property of encoding for a cryptographic system is that it is canonical.
+Bletchley takes a ground up approach to this which uses SPKI instead of more popular wire encodings like JSON and XML, because an important property of encoding for a cryptographic system is that it is canonical.
 Systems which use XML and JSON must convert these into a canonical format to create or verify a signature, and this vital code is complex.
 SPKI is designed so that the canonical form is trivial to generate.
-Canonical SPKI is also trivial to parse, which reduces the likely hood of buffer overflows when implemented in unsafe programming languages.
+Canonical SPKI is also trivial to parse, which reduces the likely hood of vulnerabilities in network facing systems, particularly implementations in unsafe programming languages.

 Documentation
 -------------